 While on vacation, my first stop was Brussels.
 My sister stays at Wavre, 30 minutes away from Brussels city centre.
 I visited all the must-see tourist attractions like the Royal Palace, The Atomium, The Mannekin and Jeannekin Pis while I was on my way to Wavre.
 Did I mention it’s one of the calmest places I have ever seen?

 Plan your timing well!
 It rained almost 70% of the time there, and I heard it stays the same way throughout the year and the stores there close by 6 PM or 7 PM maximum.
 Although I felt a little bad because of the rain, their weekly Wednesday market made me happy.
 Every Wednesday the locals come together and put on a small market in the city centre between 8 AM – 12 AM.
-From fresh fruits and Swiss chocolates to fashion outlets, you name it and there’s a store for it.
+From fresh fruits and Belgian chocolates to fashion outlets, you name it and there’s a store for it.
 I stayed there for two weeks and I didn’t do much other than going to those markets whenever they happened.
 But it couldn’t have been more perfect!

 What is the one ultimate experience you’d suggest for travellers on a multi-country vacation in Europe?